 Botox® is often enhanced with other injectable treatments such as Radiesse (mid-face and cheek bone volume enhancement) Juvéderm (lip plumping and vertical lip lines).

 This is not a permanent treatment.
-Typically, every 3-6 months, a follow-up treatment is recommended.
+Typically, every 3-6 months, a follow-up treatment is recommended for Botox injection treatment patients in NJ.
 However, with continual maintenance, time between each treatment can lengthen and the results can last longer.